 For children up to 24 months of age, regardless of body weight, who remain at increased risk for severe RSV, the recommended dosage of Beyfortus is a single 200 mg dose administered as 2 IM injections (2 x 100 mg).1

-Beyfortus can be administered concomitantly with other childhood vaccines.1
+Beyfortus can be administered concomitantly with childhood vaccines.1

 There is limited experience of Beyfortus coadministration with vaccines.1